West Sea Company

 Order Info

 2.67 DETAILED STEAM/SAIL SHIP MODEL.
 Really superb scratch-built and dated American model of a steam/sail brig from the 19th century.
 This period model is entirely hand made with precision detail and near scale rigging.
 The laminated wooden hull is beautifully sculpted and has a hollow interior with keel, tween deck, and lead ballast.
 The wooden deck in old mustard paint is scored to simulate planking.
 Details include bowsprit with dolphin striker and chain stays; billet head; both kedge anchors; rotating foc'sle capstan; fife rails; main deck hatch with accommodation ladder; removable deck house with funnel; steam whistle; "Charlie Noble"; 2 ventilators; 2 lifeboats; ship's bell; deck ladder; doors; windows with glass; aft house with door and glazed windows; functional helm; poop deck ladders; helm bell; poop deck skylight and realistic brass eagle sternboard!
 But there is much more!
 The deck house is signed on the bottom "Built 1876 to 1882."
 Using extreme care it may be safely removed to reveal an internal gearing system attached by a leather belt to an arbor running through the port side bulwark.
 Engaging the arbor with a clock winding key actually rotates the vessel's propeller!
 When the deck house is in place, the funnel is secured by 4 removable guy wires.
 As mentioned, the helm is functional and works as a real ship's steering station of the period.
 The helm is fitted with a wooden spindle attached to the steering gear.
 Turning the wheel to the left or right actuates the rudder in the appropriate direction!
 If the realism of this presentation were not enough, the entire model is mounted to a beautifully constructed dockyard cradle complete with hull supports making for a realistic stand.
 This exceptional model measures 40 1/2 inches long overall by 13 1/2 inches wide at the mains'l yard and 29 inches tall.
 Condition is nothing short of perfect.
 All surfaces retain their original old paint.
-The fine, realistic rigging appears to be original and is in a sound, outstanding state of preservation.
+The fine, realistic rigging is original and is in a sound, outstanding state of preservation.
 A nicer folk art model of its type is not to be found!
-Request Price Special Packaging
+3800 Special Packaging

 DETAIL